John Dickie talk, questions and film, promoting ‘Mafia Republic’

 The documentary features secret tunnels and underground rooms in which criminals of the Ndrangheta can live indefinitely while the police are looking for them.
 This was filmed courtesy of the Italian police.
-It also includes a wiretap of an apparently grief-stricken telephone call made on 15 August 2006 after 6 men were murdered in Duisburg in Germany and a covert film with audio made by investigators at Polsi on 2 September 2009 which shows a group of men outdoors standing in a circle, - "some of the top bosses of the Ndrangheta standing in a circle as the Ndrangheta tradition dictates" - and speaking "in a quasi-religious code".
-This was, narrates Dickie, "the highest body of the Ndrangheta in full session".
-This was a good documentary marred only by being in the typical narcissistic style of many documentaries of recent years which meant that Dickie kept sticking his face into the camera with usual fake, tiresome hyperbole about the scene around him including inanities such as "holy moley".
+It also includes a wiretap of an apparently grief-stricken telephone call made on 15 August 2006 after 6 men were murdered in Duisburg in Germany and a covert film with audio made by investigators at Polsi on 2 September 2009 which shows a group of men outdoors standing in a circle, - “some of the top bosses of the Ndrangheta standing in a circle as the Ndrangheta tradition dictates” - and speaking “in a quasi-religious code”.
+This was, narrated Dickie, “the highest body of the Ndrangheta in full session”.
 This version was broadcast on BBC2 on 1 May and there is an Italian version which he said was broadcast on 16 April.

 Dickie said that in the post war period Italy “quite systematically and in some cases deliberately and culpably” forgot painful lessons it had already learned about organised crime.
 “I trace some of the cases of individual people, particularly members of the judiciary, who deliberately forgot what they had learned about organised crime - essentially for political reasons, for reasons associated with the political settlement, the cold war settlement in Italy.”